frasertweedale/blog-fp/posts/2020-12-10-hakyll-section-links.md

-Hakyll provides the `pandocCompilerWithTransform` function for compiling documents using Pandoc and applying an arbitrary transformation to it.
-It's type is:
+Hakyll provides the `pandocCompilerWithTransform` function for compiling documents using Pandoc and applying an arbitrary transformation to them.
+It has the type:

 ```haskell
 pandocCompilerWithTransform